 My Top Cruce Andino Lake Crossing Tips

-This is a long post, I know.
-So, if your time is short, below is a summary of my top tips to help you make the most of your Cruce Andino experience:
+So, if you don’t have time to re-read it to extract the main takeaways, below is a summary of my top tips to help you make the most of your Cruce Andino experience:

 - Sit as close to the front as possible on the buses.